Six Nations 2018: What Is A Grand Slam? We explain

 Although they have won the most Grand Slams across any era, with 13, England only have two Six Nations Grand Slams to their name, with a clean sweep in 2003 and then in 2016.

-Ireland have one Six Nations Grand Slam to their credit, which was achieved in 2009 (as shown in the image above).
+Ireland have two Six Nations Grand Slam to their credit, which was achieved in 2009 and last year in 2018.
 However, Scotland have not won a Grand Slam since the tournament expanded to welcome in the Italians – who have never won a Grand Slam.

-Warren Gatland of Wales (two) and Eddie Jones of England (one) are the only current Six Nations head coaches who have led their sides to Grand Slam glory.
-Could Joe Schmidt be the first man to take Ireland to a Slam after Declan Kidney did so in 2009?
-They have three wins from three so far in the Six Nations, with Scotland heading to Dublin in round four.
-They are the only team who can possibly achieve a Grand Slam in 2018.
+Warren Gatland of Wales (two), Eddie Jones of England (one), and Joe Schmidt of Ireland (one) are the only current Six Nations head coaches who have led their sides to Grand Slam glory.

+Will any of those coaches earn another Grand Slam in 2019?
+Or will Gregor Townsend, Conor O’Shea and Jacques Brunel get their first Slam on the board?